mateuszbuczek/playground/java/memory/README.md

     - the heap
         - is shared across all threads
         - store objects (accessed through reference by stack)
-        - contains string pool (container containing strings objects put by compiler, if string created by 'new' keyword it's not being put here (it may be using intern method on newly created string))) strings in string pool can be garbage collected
+        - contains string pool (containins strings objects put by compiler, if string is created by 'new' keyword it's not being put here (it may be using intern method on newly created string))).
+          Strings in string pool can be garbage collected.
+          It does work internally as hashmap.
+          Has default fixed size of buckets.
     - metaspace
         - store general metadata ( for example which classes where compiled by JIT to native code )
         - store information where static vars (objects) are stored (primitives are stored in metaspace itself) - static vars will never be garbage collected